wehimwich/gromet/README.md

     systemctl --user start gromet

-Note, this installation assumes you are using standard FS Linux directoires (under `/usr2`) for configuration and binaries and that you are using a systemd based OS.
+Note, this installation assumes you are using standard FS Linux directoires (under `/usr2`) and user "oper', for that you are using a systemd based OS.
 If this do not match your setup, edit the makefile appropriately.

 Upgrading